DSPG-2022/DHR-Disabilities/README.md

     any information on how the visualizations were created.
     -   The `Datasets` folder contains all data sets used in this project.
-Some data sets are the result of cleaning, others also exist in raw form.
+Some data sets are the result of cleaning, others also exist in raw format.
-    -   The `R Projects` folder contains all of the R scripts used for experimenting and calculating date.
-All of the R files are connected to the `Data Exploration.Rproj` file.
+    -   The `R Projects` folder contains all of the R scripts used for experimenting and calculating data.
+All of the R projects are connected to the `Data Exploration.Rproj` file.
     -   The `Tableau Projects` folder contains all of the Tableau workbook files that were used to create the visualizations.